alphagov/data-standards-authority/content/guidance/tcop10/index.html.md

 -   making sure your data has audit trails that show how individual data records are accessed and updated
 -   how your organisation uses data and how easy it is to scale areas such as storage to meet your needs

+### Securing and backing up your data

+Consider what security protocols you should have in place to:
+- make sure only authorised users have access to your data
+- keep back up copies of data if appropriate
+- monitor for possible threats and attacks

+You should also prepare a disaster recovery plan or incident management protocol so that your team knows what to do in the event of a data breach, attack or loss of data.
+Read [Point 6 of the Technology Code of Practice about how to make things secure](https://www.gov.uk/guidance/make-things-secure).
+The National Cyber Security Centre (NCSC) has also [guidance on incident management](https://www.ncsc.gov.uk/collection/incident-management).

 ### Publishing and sharing your data